QuantEcon/GameTheory.jl/docs/README.md

 The generated docs can be accessed in `docs/build/index.html`.

-It includes three parts to generate the documentation.
+There are three parts to generate the documentation.

 ### auto_doc_gen.jl